Abdul Mannan (Chandpur politician): Trial and release

 Hotel Intercontinental and Holy Family Hospital was declared neutral zones by the government on 11 December 1971.
 Mannan took shelter in one of these zones.

 In a report released in March 1994, a People's Inquiry Commission, identified, in addition to Ghulam Azam, eight others as the collaborators of the Al-Badr in the atrocities.
 Mannan was one of those identified collaborators.

-Shyamoli Nasrin Chowdhury, wife of the AFM Alim Chowdhury, alleges that Mannan was responsible for the death of her husband.
-She filed a case against Mannan.
-The absconding Mannan was caught by police from the Azimpur area of the city of Dhaka.
-Mannan confessed that three members of the Al-Badr who were his students took away AFM Alim Chowdhury.
+Shyamoli Nasrin Chowdhury, wife of AFM Alim Chowdhury, alleges that Mannan was responsible for the death of her husband.

-Mannan was taken to the Dhaka Central Jail on 27 December.
-He was released for some unknown reason and went into hiding.

 Death

 Mannan died on 6 February 2006 at his Banani residence in Dhaka.
 His funeral was held at the Gausul Azam Mosque Complex in Mohakhali the next day where he was buried.